TERREMEMBER/znbase/docs/content/v1.3/quick-start/build-apps/ysql/ruby.md

 This tutorial assumes that you have:

-- installed YugabyteDB and created a universe with YSQL enabled.
+- installed ZNbaseDB and created a universe with YSQL enabled.
 If not, please follow these steps in the [Quick Start guide](../../../quick-start/explore-ysql/).

 ### Writing the Ruby code